 When you search the word "NYC SEO" or "Baltimore SEO" on Google, the algorithm will check trillions of pages to list the most relevant results.

 There is a wide variety of SEO strategies.
 Which specific methods are implemented will be dependent upon the unique needs of each business.
-A smart strategy could begin with a short SEO audit and an outline of minor issues that need to be resolved.
+A smart strategy could begin with a quick website SEO check-up and an outline of minor issues that need to be resolved.
 A more complicated and comprehensive service could involve link building, content creation & marketing, rank monitoring, and more.

 Everyone has come across Fiverr services offering 100 backlinks for only a few dollars.
-Although these deals are tempting, they will end up hurting a site in the long run.
+Although these deals are tempting, they will either have no real effect, or end up hurting a site in the long run.
 Buying backlinks is against Google's rules and policies.
 If you're caught using these services, your site's ranking will be compromised greatly.